Multiplicity of powers of path ideals of a line graph: Introduction

 \begin{Definition} \em Let $M$ be a finitely generated graded $S$-module of dimension $d+1$.
-The Hilbert polynomial $P_M(z)$ of $M$ can be written as The integer coefficients $e_i(M)$ are called the {\it Hilbert coefficients} of $M$.
-The first Hilbert coefficient $e_0(M)$ holds a special significance, it is also known as the {\it multiplicity} of $M$ and is often denoted by $\mult(M)$. \end{Definition}Let $I$ be a graded ideal of $S$ such that $\dim M/I^sM=d$.
+The Hilbert polynomial $p_M(z)$ of $M$ can be written as The integer coefficients $e_i(M)$ for $i=0,\ldots,d$ are called the {\it Hilbert coefficients} of $M$.
+Among these, the first Hilbert coefficient $e_0(M)$ holds particular significance.
+It is also known as the {\it multiplicity} of $M$ and and is frequently denoted by $\mult(M)$. \end{Definition} Recall that a function $f:\mathbb{N}\rightarrow \mathbb{Q}$ is of {\it polynomial type} of degree $d$ if there exists a polynomial $p(z)\in \mathbb{Q}[z]$ of degree $d$ such that $f(k)=p(k)$ for all $k\gg 0$.
+Let $I$ be a graded ideal of $S$ such that $\dim M/IM=d$.
 It was shown in \cite[Theorem 1.1]{HPV08} that {\it $e_i(M/I^sM)$ is of polynomial type in $s$ of degree $\leq n-d+i$ for $i=1,2,\ldots,d$}.
-Recall that a function $f:\mathbb{N}\rightarrow \mathbb{Q}$ is of polynomial type of degree $d$ if there exists a polynomial $p\in \mathbb{Q}[z]$ of degree $d$ such that $f(n)=p(n)$ for all $n\gg 0$.
 To the best of our knowledge, there are currently no known non-trivial examples of graded ideals for which the multiplicity of their powers has been explicitly computed.
-In this paper, we will provide an explicit formula for $\mult(S/I_t(L_n)^s)$.
+In this paper, we will provide an explicit formula for the multiplicity of $S/I_t(L_n)^s$.